rhysmoggs/ms1-bakes-by-noemie/README.md

 ### Media

+-   The images found on the About Us, Meet the Team section were found [here](https://www.pexels.com/photo/woman-with-short-and-curly-hair-smiling-7665706/) [here](https://www.pexels.com/photo/portrait-photo-of-woman-in-sunglasses-and-black-hat-2245383/) and [here](https://www.pexels.com/photo/selective-focus-photo-of-woman-smiling-3936894/).

--   All Images were created by the developer.
+-   All other Images were created by Noémie Fradette of Bakes by Noémie.

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My Mentor for helpful feedback.

 -   Tutor support at Code Institute for their support.